-John Mulder (65) Director since 1992 since February 2000.
+Mr. Mulder is the Vice President - Customer Relations of Gentex Corporation, and has held that position since February 2000.
 Previously, he was Senior Vice President - Automotive Marketing from September 1998 to February 2000.
 Prior to September 1998, he was Vice President - Automotive Marketing for more than five years.

-Frederick Sotok (67) Director since 2000 of automotive interior parts that was acquired by Johnson Controls, Inc, in 1996) from October 1977 to October 1996.
+Mr. Sotok was Executive Vice President and Chief Operating Officer of Prince Corporation (manufacturer of automotive interior parts that was acquired by Johnson Controls, Inc, in 1996) from October 1977 to October 1996.
 Mr. Sotok is also a director of Clarion Technologies, Inc.